MarkPKCollier/CS4400-assignment-3/README.md

 if *pool_size = number of threads in thread pool* and *num_files = number of file ids in the distributed system*

 Then the memory requirements of the lock service is O(*pool_size*) and the disk space requirements are O(*num_files*).
 But we can service up to *pool_size* parallel lock/unlock requests.
-So we choose how much parallisation of the lock service is desirable while maintain constant disk space requirements.
+So we choose how much parallisation of the lock service is desirable while maintaining constant disk space requirements.